How to preview plan premiums, benefits and networks:

 5. Check your provider network now

-Over the last few years, there has been considerable public concern (and plenty of outcry from critics) about “narrow networks” – provider networks that have been downsized by insurance carriers as they attempt to control their bottom lines.
-And it is true that narrower networks could mean that your doctor or your health care facility might no longer be on your current plan’s network for the coming year
+Over the last few years, there has been considerable public concern (and plenty of outcry from critics) about “narrow networks” — provider networks that have been downsized by insurance carriers as they attempt to control their bottom lines.
+There has been a trend towards narrower networks in the individual insurance market (this is not the case for employer-sponsored plans), which could mean that your doctor or your health care facility might no longer be on your current plan’s network for the coming year.

-(I do want to note that “narrower” networks aren’t necessarily cause for alarm.
-Health outcomes do not suffer with restricted networks.
-But I also understand that having to change health care providers — particularly if you’re dealing with an ongoing medical condition — can be nerve-wracking, and that a changed provider may be a deal breaker.)
+Narrower networks aren’t necessarily cause for alarm.
+But having to change health care providers — particularly if you’re dealing with an ongoing medical condition — can be nerve-wracking and for some enrollees, having to switch to new doctors may be a deal-breaker.

 If keeping your doctor and provider is critical to you, it’s important that you check now with the health insurance carriers in your area and your own doctors’ offices to get up-to-date network information.
 Carriers must update their provider directories at least monthly, and the directories must include information about which providers are accepting new patients, along with their specialty, location, and contact information.
 In addition, the directory must be easily available online without requiring the user to create an account or enter a policy number.